Frequently Asked Questions on Ziptrek Ecotours, Queenstown, NZ

 How long is the tour?

-The Moa 4-line tour runs for 2 hours and the Kea 6-Line tour runs for 3 hours.
-Both tours run at regular intervals throughout the day.
-Check in time is 15 minutes before the tour is scheduled to start at the Ziptrek Tree-house.
-Please allow 40 minutes from the base of the Gondola to the Ziptrek Tree-house.
+Our three tours vary in length.
+The Kereru runs for 1 hour, the Moa is between 1.5-2 hours and the Kea is 2.5-3 hours in length.
+Check in time is 15 minutes before the tour is scheduled to start at the Ziptrek Treehouse.
+Please allow 40-60 minutes to travel by gondola from the base to the Ziptrek Treehouse.

 Is the Gondola pass included in the Ziptrek tour price?

-The Skyline Gondola pass is not included and can be purchased directly from the Skyline terminal building on the day of your tour.
+The Skyline Gondola pass is not included and can be purchased directly from the Skyline terminal building on the day of your tour, or online through the Skyline website which will cut queuing time on the day.

 Are tours cancelled if it is raining or snowing?

 Ziptrek tours run in all weather conditions.
 Keep in mind you are entering a mixed alpine forest and whilst it does rain or snow, you are provided with some level of shelter through the tree canopy.
-We also provide wet weather jackets and hats and gloves, if required.
+We also have a limited supply of wet weather jackets, hats and gloves, if required.

 Do I need to make a booking?

 Reservations are essential.
-We book a maximum of 10 people on a tour and therefore can sell out quickly.
-In order to guarantee a place on tour at the time that will work best with you, please call our sales desk.
+We book a maximum of 10 people on our Moa and Kea tours and a maximum of 8 people on our Kereru tours – therefore they can sell out quickly.
+In order to guarantee a place on tour, at a time that will work best for you, please contact our Guest Services team..

 What are the age and weight restrictions?

-The minimum age to participate in a Ziptrek tour is 6 years of age.
+The minimum age to participate in a Ziptrek tour is 6 years of age for Moa and Kea, and 10 years of age for Kereru.

-Guests under 30kg (65lbs) may zip tandem with a guide on the Moa 4-Line tour only.
+• Guests under 30kg (65lbs) may zip tandem with a guide on the Moa tour only.

 Is this tour suitable for children?